6 Signs Your Business Can Use A Private Cloud

 Spinning servers up and down is not something you can easily do in a traditional IT environment.
 Even if you’re already using virtual machines but are handling them manually, that exercise is going to require a great deal of effort and time.
 More so if you’re dealing with physical servers.
 It could take you weeks or even months to provision the servers needed for a single massive project.

 What if you have a chain of big projects in the pipeline?
-This can put considerable strain in an already overloaded IT department.
+This can put a considerable strain in an already overloaded IT department.
 A private cloud can spare your IT from much of the heavy lifting and man-hours through its automation and self-service provisioning capabilities.
 What could have taken weeks can be done in just a couple of hours.

 You’re looking to boost overall productivity